Chronic kidney disease: Stages

 The term "non-dialysis-dependent chronic kidney disease" (NDD-CKD) is a designation used to encompass the status of those persons with an established CKD who do not yet require the life-supporting treatments for kidney failure known as kidney replacement therapy (RRT, including maintenance dialysis or kidney transplantation).
 The condition of individuals with CKD, who require either of the two types of kidney replacement therapy (dialysis or transplant), is referred to as end-stage kidney disease (ESKD).
 Hence, the start of the ESKD is practically the irreversible conclusion of the NDD-CKD.
 Even though the NDD-CKD status refers to the status of persons with earlier stages of CKD (stages 1 to 4), people with advanced stages of CKD (stage 5), who have not yet started kidney replacement therapy, are also referred to as NDD-CKD.

 Management

 Chronic kidney disease (CKD) is a serious condition often linked to diabetes and high blood pressure.
 There is no cure, but a combination of lifestyle changes and medications can help slow its progression.
 This might include a plant-dominant diet with less protein and salt, medications to control blood pressure and sugar, and potentially newer anti-inflammatory drugs.
 Doctors may also focus on managing heart disease risk, preventing infections, and avoiding further kidney damage.
 While dialysis may eventually be needed, a gradual transition can help preserve remaining kidney function.
-More research is ongoing to improve CKD management and patient outcomes.
+Further research is ongoing to improve CKD management and patient outcomes.